Documentation Index

 Q2: Authorization succeeds but API returns 401/403 errors?

-A: This is usually caused by permission configuration mismatch:- Check if
+A: This is usually caused by permission configuration mismatch:

 - Recreate the application and ensure permission configuration is correct